awsdocs/aws-config-developer-guide/doc_source/gs-cli-prereq.md

 #### [ \.NET ]

 **AWS SDK for \.NET**
+ To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/dotnetv3/SNS#code-examples)\.

 ```
+    using System;
+    using System.Threading.Tasks;
+    using Amazon.SimpleNotificationService;
+    using Amazon.SimpleNotificationService.Model;

+    /// <summary>
+    /// This example shows how to use Amazon Simple Notification Service
+    /// (Amazon SNS) to add a new Amazon SNS topic.
+The example was created
+    /// using the AWS SDK for .NET version 3.7 and .NET Core 5.0.
+    /// </summary>
+    public class CreateSNSTopic
+    {
+        public static async Task Main()
+        {
+            string topicName = "ExampleSNSTopic";

+            IAmazonSimpleNotificationService client = new AmazonSimpleNotificationServiceClient();

+            var topicArn = await CreateSNSTopicAsync(client, topicName);
+            Console.WriteLine($"New topic ARN: {topicArn}");
+        }

         /// <summary>
         /// Creates a new SNS topic using the supplied topic name.
         /// </summary>